bpires/handbook/js/index.md

 JavaScript does not consider white space meaningful.
 Spaces and line breaks can be added in any fashion you might like, even though this is _in theory_.

-In practice, you will most likely keep a well defined style and adhere to what people commonly use, and enforce this using a linter or a style tool such as _Prettier_.
+In practice, you will most likely keep a well-defined style and adhere to what people commonly use, and enforce this using a linter or a style tool such as _Prettier_.

 For example, I like to always 2 characters to indent.